SamyAB/tree-sitter-gherkin/README.md

 ## TODO

-To make this grammar complete we need to add
+To make this grammar complete (for english) we need to add

 - [x] Support for features with a single scenario with single line titles and given when then steps
 - [x] Support for multiline descriptions for features and scenarios